mattvenn/raspi-workshop/flash_led/README.md

 # Connections

-add an LED and a resistor in series to pin 8 of the header (gpio 14).
+add an LED and a resistor in series to pin 8 of the header.
 There is an example circuit on the workshop resources.